 criteria are used to determine the appropriateness of a student placement with

 an agency in which currently employed:

-- Field instruction is provided by a person with
+- Field education is provided by a person with

 the BSW or MSW degree.

 - The tasks and activities associated with the

 student’s field education are clearly separated and differentiated from the